KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 * VkPhysicalDevice features: `fragmentStoresAndAtomics` and `vertexPipelineStoresAndAtomics` are required
 * The `VK_KHR_shader_non_semantic_info` extension must be supported and enabled
+  * If using the Validation Layers, we attempt to strip it out to allow wider range of users to still use Debug Printf
 * RenderDoc release 1.14 or later
 * When using Debug Printf with a debug callback, it is recommended to disable validation, as the debug level of INFO or DEBUG causes the validation layers to produce many messages